By Laia Cardona, on 27 July 2022

-If you have HubSpot, this video will walk you through how to build and organize a Pillar Page and Topic Cluster model within the platform:
+If you have HubSpot, this video will walk you through how to build and organize a Pillar Page and Topic Cluster within the platform.

-- Cloud Elements: The Definitive Guide to API Integration.
-Cloud Elements is an API integration platform that helps companies connect with third-party software.
+- Cloud Elements: Cloud Elements is an API integration platform that helps companies connect with third-party software.
 Its "definitive guide to API integration" is a great example of organization within a pillar page, as it divides this complex subject into 7 steps.
 In addition, it includes a handy side menu so the user knows where he stands at any given time.

-Topic clusters are pages dive deeper into the topics mentioned in a pillar page.
-Normally, clusters have the format of blog articles, but that's not the only option: they can also be an infographic, a video or even a podcast.
+Topic clusters are pages that dive deeper into the topics mentioned in a pillar page.
+Normally, clusters have the format of blog articles, but that's not the only option: they can also be an infographic, a video, or even a podcast.

-Normally, each cluster will be organized around a main keyword, but the most important thing is that it really solves the user's problems and provides useful content.
+Normally, each cluster will be organized around the main keyword, but the most important thing is that it really solves the user's problems and provides useful content.

 For this pillar content-cluster content structure to make sense for users and search engines, it is essential that it is correctly linked.
 Links pass authority from one page to another and allow users to navigate through them.